hhvm/hhvm.com/_posts/2021-04-14-removing-implicit-coercions.markdown

 ```

 **Future Behaviour:**
-There will be two steps to this, going through both Hard Runtime Enforcement and then New Behaviour. comparing values of two different types will throw an exception.
+There will be two steps to this, going through both Hard Runtime Enforcement and then New Behaviour.
+First, comparing values of two different types will throw an exception.
 Then, comparing values of two different types will simply be false.
-At the

 ```
 null == false; // InvalidOperationException then false